h3/prerender-spa-plugin/README.md

 ### JS not firing before prerender?

 If you have code that relies on the existence of `<body>` (and you almost certainly do), simply run it in a callback to the `DOMContentLoaded` event:
-*(Otherwise you'll find that `prerender-spa-plugin` will output the contents of your page before your JS runs.)*
+*(Otherwise you'll find that `prerender-spa-plugin-next` will output the contents of your page before your JS runs.)*

 ```js
 document.addEventListener('DOMContentLoaded', function () {